-As of mid-March (thanks to the COVID vaccine), we may now welcome visitors into our home.
-However, not all of our residents have chosen to be vaccinated.
-Additionally, it is still unclear how effective the vaccine will be for older adults, especially against the emerging variant viruses.
+At the present time, we may welcome visitors into our home.
+However, not all of our residents are vaccinated.
+Additionally, we know that even vaccinated people can still get COVID, especially the variant viruses that are now so widespread.
 While many restrictions have been lightened, we are still obliged by the Department of Health to follow several precautions to keep our residents safe.

-Second, visitors must wear face masks at all times, use a hand-sanitizer upon arrival and as needed, and must pass our COVID screening process.
-Please DO NOT VISIT if you have a fever, are feeling ill, or have been in contact with anyone with signs or symptoms of COVID-19.
+Second, visitors must wear face masks while moving through the facility, and during their visit if either they or the person they are visiting is not fully vaccinated.
+Please complete our COVID screening form and use hand sanitizer upon arrival and as needed.
+Please DO NOT VISIT if you have COVID (even if you have no symptoms), have a fever, are feeling ill, or have been in contact with anyone with confirmed or suspected COVID-19.
 Our Grandfriends are counting on you to help keep them safe and healthy.

 During indoor visitation, facilities shouldDepartment of Health and Human Services / CMS